syncfusion-content/blazor-docs/blazor/scheduler/how-to/custom-editor-with-validation.md

 ---
 layout: post
-title: Custom Editor With Validation in Blazor Scheduler Component | Syncfusion
+title: Custom Editor With Validation in Blazor Scheduler | Syncfusion
 description: Learn here all about Custom Editor With Validation in Syncfusion Blazor Scheduler component using DataAnnotations and Syncfusion Blazor Dialog.
 platform: Blazor
 control: Scheduler